-Summit Creek flows through a narrow canyon lined with steep, rocky cliffs.
-It is beautiful in both the summer and the winter.
-After the canyon, you can continue into an open area with many options to explore - left, right and center.
+This route takes you to a dramatic viewpoint into the narrow, rocky canyon of Summit Creek.
+It is a beautiful trip in both the summer and the winter.
+After the canyon, the valley opens up and you can continue as far as you like, with many options to explore - left, right and center.

 Drive towards Skagway on the South Klondike Highway.
 For the summer route, there is a pull-out about 6.3 km after Canada Customs (Fraser, BC) on the west (right) side of the highway.
 For the winter route go to the next pull-out, 7.2 km after the Canada Customs, just before the bridge over Summit Creek.

 Doing this route in the summer takes a lot more route finding than in the winter, as the trees are no longer covered in snow and there are many small tarns (lakes) and creeks to navigate around/across.
 You may want to allow a bit more time for the route described.

 From the summer parking area, head west from the highway.
 You will immediately have to walk around to the left of a small tarn.
 Continue heading west-southwest over the undulating rocky landscape around several other tarns, avoiding the trees and bush as much as you can.
 After about 700 m of hiking, you will near a small lake, which is just to the north of Summit Creek, downstream of the canyon.
 Follow around the north (right) side of the lake through the stunted trees.
 Then, head towards a small stream which doesn't have many trees lining it.
 Following the stream up the slope is easiest as you avoid most of the bushwacking.